projekt-opal/hackathon/index.md

 * Please join the [Matrix chat](chat.md) for communication.
 * Add yourself and your ideas to the [ideas and people spreadsheet](https://docs.google.com/spreadsheets/d/1ZFFG08fBxPzImB6emwxi5YGTfPWF4PtZOEKVIVNhG88/)
 * A **prize worth 100 Euro** for the best solution will be awarded among UPB students participating in the contest.
 (Preferably as [Hasentaler](https://www.hasentaler.de/online-angebote/#gutscheine) coupons.)
 * Participating UPB students who submit a solution will receive a **confirmation of participation**.
 The deadline for results is Tuesday, April 7th, 2020.
-We will provide an online form for result submission here.
+Please use the [form for results submission](https://umfragen.uni-paderborn.de/index.php/679666?lang=en).

 ### Tasks